wlbr/wlbr.github.io/_posts/blog/2011-11-18-cl-marshal-released.md

 Today I gave my really old `encode/decode` package to the public domain.
 As far as I remember, I developed the very first version of the library during my thesis at the university.
+That was back in 1995 :smirk:
-I needed a simple way to communicate between processes, regardless if they were on the same or on a remote machine.
+I needed a simple
+way to communicate between processes, regardless if they were on the same or on a remote machine.
 I simply used objects that were sent via a kind of channels from one process to the other.
 Channels could be